 My first professional position after college was being the Plant Engineer of a geothermal power plant north of El Centro, California.
 It was an environment of piping, metal, hissing steam, pumps the size of automobiles, and large, ear-piercing turbine generators.

-I was standing with a group of crewmen who were trying to maneuver a tractor around some equipment when one of the foremen yelled at me, “Jeff, move that pickup truck out of the way.”
+I was standing with a group of crewmen trying to maneuver a tractor around some equipment when one of the foremen yelled at me, “Jeff, move that pickup truck out of the way.”

 Once that was done, I looked down at the pedals.
 It was a manual transmission.